RealTimeChris/simdjson/doc/parse_many.md

 -----------

 The following is a chart comparing the speed of the different alternatives to parse a multiline JSON.
-The simdjson library provides a threaded and non-threaded `parse_many()` implementation.
+The simdjson2 library provides a threaded and non-threaded `parse_many()` implementation.
 As the figure below shows, if you can, use threads, but if you cannot, the unthreaded mode is still fast!
 [![Chart.png](/doc/Multiline_JSON_Parse_Competition.png)](/doc/Multiline_JSON_Parse_Competition.png)